 While Uber remains the nation’s largest ride-hailing, in recent years Lyft has grown more rapidly.
 There is no indication that the growth of Transportation Network Companies will slow in the near future, and there are many reasons why public officials in Las Vegas would prefer locals and visitors alike to let someone else do the driving while enjoying the city’s nightlife.
-With this growth, comes more accidents and more reason to find an experienced Las Vegas car accident attorney to seek justice on your behalf.
+With this growth, comes more accidents and more reasons to find an experienced Las Vegas car accident attorney to seek justice on your behalf.

 How Big is Lyft?